Skip to main content

 In windows, setting the environment variable in-line is more difficult so it is recommended you set it beforehand, as in the second example given above.
 Instead of using export, we need to use set.

-set BITFOUNT_DEV_MODE=True
+set BITFOUNT_USE_MPS=True

 jupyter notebook